bkjohnson/learn-web-components/exercises/ex_2.md

       );
   ```

-To correct this problem we must do three things:
+To correct this problem, we must do three things:
 1. Import `Prop` from `@stencil/core`
 1. Use the `@Prop()` decorator in the component definition
-1. Destructure the `completed` and `total` consts from `this` instead of a hardcoded Object
+1. Destructure the `completed` and `total` consts from `this` instead of a hard-coded Object

 ## Wrapping up

 Once your changes are compiled and the page is refreshed, you should see the props reflected in the rendered markup!
-Let's double check that we're finished by seeing if the tests pass:
+Let's double-check that we're finished by seeing if the tests pass:

 ```bash
 yarn test